 Contact and Contributors

-Sydney Alexander Lobban, developed 26 Lobban family trees entirely from documents, and assembled a spreadsheet to help track families through the 1881 census.
+Sydney Alexander Lobban, developed 26 Lobban family trees entirely from documents and personal contacts, and assembled spreadsheets to help track families through the 1881 census, 1939 Register, etc.

-In memory of Alan George (Lobban) Rudge (1933–2017), Chris Lobban’s uncle, who trekked through Lobban history on foot in the 1980s and whose inquiry into the origins of the family name inspired this project.
+In memory of Alan George (Lobban) Rudge (1933–2017), Chris S. Lobban’s uncle, who trekked through Lobban history on foot in the 1980s and whose inquiry into the origins of the family name inspired this project.
 He assembled notes for a book but did not finish writing it up.
-Manuscript pdf here.
-Much of the early history is in Malcolm’s book, but Alan also developed some very specific hypotheses about the earliest origins of the Lobbans, and delved deeply into the history of our ancestors at Knabbygates.
+Manuscript pdf here (now smaller file and searchable, thanks to Wim van Vliet of the Zeeland Labans).
+Much of the early history is also in Malcolm’s book, but Alan developed some very specific hypotheses about the earliest origins of the Lobbans, and delved deeply into the history of our ancestors at Knabbygates.

 Page created by Christopher S. Lobban, 15 July 2018, revised 18 Aug.
 2022.